 Investors need to be aware of the risks of ESG investing.
-There is no universal or agreed-upon definition of ESG-related risks, which may also be referred to as sustainability, non-financial or extra-financial risks.
-This can lead to 'Greenwashing' which is the process of conveying a false impression or providing misleading information about how a company's products are more environmentally sound.
+There is no universal or agreed upon definition of ESG-related risks, which may also be referred to as sustainability, non-financial or extrafinancial risks.
+This can lead to 'Greenwashing' which is the process of conveying a false impression or providing misleading information about how a company's products are more environmentally sound than they actually are.